Medicaid Providers: CMS Oversight Should Ensure State Implementation of Screening and Enrollment Requirements

 Recommendations for Executive Action

 CMS concurred with our recommendation.
 In June 2021, CMS issued an informational bulletin to introduce a series of tools for states and CMS to enhance monitoring and oversight of managed care, including new guidance for completing the Annual Managed Care program report.
 According to this guidance, in 2022, states will submit information on managed care indicators related to some provider screening and enrollment requirements, such as federal data base checks and disclosures.
-Further, in January 2023, CMS told us that all states had implemented site visits, which is a required activity for screening certain providers.
-CMS also told us that it offers optional consultations to states and completed a site visit to one state (California) in December 2022.
-CMS continues to provide targeted assistance to states that have not made use of CMS's optional consultations.
-Specifically, CMS provides technical assistance and ongoing support through monthly calls and ad-hoc emails to assess states' compliance.
-However, as of July 2021, all states opted to waive certain provider screening and enrollment requirements in an effort to help providers contain the spread of the 2019 Novel Coronavirus Disease.
-CMS will recognize these waivers until the end of the public health emergency.
+Further, in December 2023, CMS told us the agency is in the process of procuring a contractor to conduct a Medicaid provider screening and enrollment assessment.
+CMS also told us it will continue to provide targeted assistance to states that have not made use of CMS's optional consultations.
+Specifically, CMS provides technical assistance and ongoing support through ad-hoc meetings to assess states' compliance.
 To fully address this recommendation, CMS needs to review all states' implementation of the provider screening and enrollment requirements, including states that have not made use of CMS's optional consultations.
 We will continue to monitor CMS's progress.

 HHS concurred with our recommendation.
 In May 2021, CMS told us that it will continue to ensure that states' Payment Error Rate Measurement (PERM) corrective action plans reflect identified areas of non-compliance, including areas related to provider screening and enrollment requirements.
-In December 2022, CMS told us that it continues to review its activities with respect to this recommendation and anticipates taking steps to address it.
-Specifically, CMS highlighted plans to (1) combine information collected through the PERM and its Provider Enrollment Operations Group to capture non-compliance with provider screening and enrollment requirements across states; (2) develop a dashboard to track states' progress toward full compliance with the requirements using voluntary, state-reported data and insights gained through ongoing consultations; and (3) work with non-compliant states to come into compliance by providing guidance and potential best practices.
-To fully address this recommendation, CMS needs to assess, on an annual basis, areas of non-compliance with provider screening and enrollment requirements, including those not identified through the PERM, for any states with one or more corrective actions.
+In December 2022, CMS told us that it continues to review its activities with respect to this recommendation and anticipates taking steps to address it, including combining information collected through the PERM and its Provider Enrollment Operations Group to capture non-compliance with provider screening and enrollment requirements across states, and using voluntary, state-reported data and insights gained through ongoing consultations to track states' progress towards complying with the requirements.
+In December 2023, CMS told us it is providing technical assistance to non-compliant states, including detailing the actions these states need to take to reach full compliance with provider screening and enrollment requirements.
+CMS will continue to use the state-reported data to identify actions needed to bring states into compliance with provider screening and enrollment requirements and monitor states' progress.
+To fully address this recommendation, CMS needs to assess, on an annual basis, areas of non-compliance with provider screening and enrollment requirements, including those not identified through the PERM and in states not voluntarily reporting these data, for any states with one or more corrective actions.
 We will continue to monitor CMS's progress.